MaterializeInc/materialize/doc/user/content/sql/show-clusters.md

 A cluster named `default` with a single `xsmall` [replica](/get-started/key-concepts/#cluster-replicas) named `r1` will be pre-installed in every environment.
-You can modify or drop this cluster or its replicas at any time.
+You can modify or drop this cluster at any time.

 {{< note >}}
 The default value for the `cluster` session parameter is `default`.